jjravi/AgentGDB/README.md

 # AgentGDB

-Supercharge your GDB/LLDB debugging with the power of LLMs!
+Supercharge your GDB debugging with the power of LLMs!

-AgentGDB is a tool that brings natural language understanding to the GDB/LLDB debugger.
-Describe what you want to do in plain English, and AgentGDB will translate your request into the appropriate GDB/LLDB commands—optionally explaining its reasoning and leveraging help commands to ensure accuracy.
+AgentGDB is a tool that brings natural language understanding to the GDB debugger.
+Describe what you want to do in plain English, and AgentGDB will translate your request into the appropriate GDB commands.
 Focus on solving bugs, not memorizing debugger syntax!

 ![AgentGDB Screenshot](TODO)